 - Price of living in a globalized world: Fake labels, exorbitant costs of imports

-We have travelled all over the world, and we have chosen as a partner our good growers whose cultivation techniques are based on good planting methods.
-As long as they can earn stable and reasonable returns, they can continue to invest in orchards or R&D and guide them to grow more suitable, safe and delicious fruits, as long as their production costs are maintained, so that they can create consumption.
+We have travelled all over the world, and we have chosen good growers as our partners whose cultivation techniques are based on good planting methods.
+As long as they can earn stable and reasonable returns, they can continue to invest in orchards or R&D and guide them to grow more suitable, safe and delicious agricultural products, as long as their production costs are maintained, so that they can create consumption.

 Good Growers Charter